Sn00pyW00dst0ck/CEN5035-Project/documentation/Sprint4.md

 The frontend has two primary pages: the Login Page and the Main Page.

 ## Login
 The login page consists of two forms: Username and Password.
 Currently, only the Username box must be filled to permit login as credentials have not been implemented.
 Upon sign in, a query is sent to the backend to fetch the user's data, before switching to the main page.
-We also intend to add a Register page in which the user can create a new account.
+We also added a Register page in which the user can create a new account.

 ## Main
 This is where the user will spend most of their time.
 It displays the user's groups, channels, messages, etc.